 Nutrition, skincare, exercise: the holy trinity of health and wellness.
 For exercise, the cathedral of choice has usually been the gym (or fitness centre or health club).
-According to the latest industry analysis by IBISWorld, the gym industry in Australia is now worth $2.5 billion; has experienced annualised growth of 4.8% between 2014-2019; employs over 16,000 people; and comprises over 4,400 businesses.
-In other words, the sector is looking relatively healthy.
+And this sector is looking relatively healthy.

 For example, two of the leading 24-hour gym franchises – Jetts Fitness and Anytime Fitness – have “undergone exceptional growth.
 And according to the Gyms and Fitness Centres - Australia Market Research Report,“they are attracting new customers with their affordability and accessibility.”